Server data from the Official MCP Registry

 MCP server for architecture and system design.
 Store and manage project architecture locally.

-Valid MCP server (3 strong, 5 medium validity signals).
-No known CVEs in dependencies.
-Package registry verified.
+Valid MCP server (2 strong, 3 medium validity signals).
+1 known CVE in dependencies Package registry verified.
 Imported from the Official MCP Registry.
-Trust signals: trusted author (3/3 approved).

 Security scores are indicators to help you make informed decisions, not guarantees.
 Always review permissions before connecting any MCP server.